 Photo By: Thomas Gasienica/Getty Images ©2011 Thomas Gasienica

 Photo By: Berkant Sezer ©Berkant Sezer

 Iron is an essential mineral that's vital to good health in numerous ways.
-Read "Why You Need Iron" to learn more, and include these nine iron-rich foods in your diet to help avoid a deficiency.
+Include these nine iron-rich foods in your diet to help avoid a deficiency.

 The humble bean is a veritable superfood.
 In addition to boasting fiber and protein, beans are super high in iron and zinc — two minerals typically found in meat.
 A cup of cooked beans has up to 5 mg of iron (28% of the daily value)!
 Add them to burritos, dip veggies in bean dips or turn them into a hearty soup.

 Many breakfast cereals and alternative milks (soy, almond) are fortified with iron.
 These are good options for getting iron into your breakfast.
 For the healthiest cereals and milks, read labels and choose ones that are low in added sugars and at least 10% of the daily value (DV) of iron.

 Several kinds of fish and shellfish are excellent sources of iron.
 Clams, calamari and oysters all have at least 10% of the DV.
 Yet another reason to order raw oysters at happy hour.

 While technically part of the bean category, edamame deserves its own shout-out, since it can be eaten as a stand-alone food.
 Plus, a single cup of edamame delivers 20% of the DV for iron.
 Keep frozen edamame on hand for a protein-and-iron-rich snack.